 Have you heard of the “Mountain Man Weekend Gathering?”
-In Grand Prairie, this annual gathering honors American history, complete with a pre-1840s costumes that will be displayed at the venue.
+In Grand Prairie, this annual gathering honors American history, complete with pre-1840s costumes that will be displayed at the venue.
 Expect some fun educational activities, like Native American roach making, tomahawk and knife throwing, soap making, beading, and blacksmithing.
-Forin this city, Hipmunk has plenty of options.
-The comfortable and clean Quality Inn and Suites is just less than 10 minutes away from Traders Village, where the festival is held.
+For affordable accommodations in this city, Hipmunk has plenty of options.
+The comfortable and clean Quality Inn and Suites are just less than 10 minutes away from Traders Village, where the festival is held.

 This lovely, tiny city is named after the famed American writer, Washington Irving.
-Annually, locals and tourists alike attend “Canal Fest,” an outdoor festival that is held both in land and water.
+Annually, locals and tourists alike attend “Canal Fest,” an outdoor festival that is held both inland and in water.
 The Mandalay Canal is alive with water activities, like pedal boats, gondolas, and stand-up paddles.
-This is a good festival for families and friends to forge stronger bond by spending time together.
+This is a good festival for families and friends to forge a stronger bonds by spending time together.
 There are food stalls, live entertainment events, cultural exhibits, performances, and attractions.
 Experience some of the city’s best hospitality in one of its: NYLO Irving/Las Colinas Hotel.

 Picture this: You’re walking giddily down the many vendor stalls with a glass of tequila and beer in your right hand and a taco in your left.
 And, of course, you’re wearing that big, Mexican sombrero, too!
 At El Paso, the “Tequila Taco Cerveza Festival” celebrates everything Mexican.
 Your ticket to the event includes an array of samples from taco food trucks and 10 (.25 oz) of tequila.
 And, what could be more fun than trying out the water pong, too?
 If you’re brave enough, you can participate in the Tequila Olympics.
 Live music and mariachis will be at the festival entertaining the drunk and sober alike.
 Your experience in the city is enhanced by using Hipmunk, as the site helps you find one of, like the chic DoubleTree by Hilton located downtown.